 Tucked into an eddy of Adeline Street in South Berkeley is a strange little museum and retail shop.
-Founded by Kaethe and Jules Kliot in 1965 as “a place of support, knowledge, and encouragement for lovers of the textile arts,” the Lacis Museum of Lace and Textiles has been a Berkley staple.
+Founded by Kaethe and Jules Kliot in 1965 as “a place of support, knowledge, and encouragement for lovers of the textile arts,” the Lacis Museum of Lace and Textiles has been a Berkeley staple.

 Presented as an old-timey dry-goods store, the museum has rotating exhibits as well as permanent displays.
 The store section carries an abundance of supplies while displaying an impressive amount of lacework, patterns, and ephemera.
 All are found under the swooping bells of hoopskirts hanging from the rafters.